TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Passing Multiple Parameters

 The `CAL` instruction can only take a single data parameter, however, there may be situations where multiple values need to be passed to a subroutine; it is best to use the stack in situations such as these.
 Before calling the subroutine, push any values you want to act as parameters to the subroutine, to the stack.
 Once the subroutine has been called, you can use `rsb` to calculate the address that each parameter will be stored at.
 To access the first parameter (the last one pushed before calling), you need to account for the two automatically pushed values first.
-These, along with every other value in the stack, are both 8 bytes long, so adding `16` (`8 * 2`) to `rsb` will get you the address of this parameter (you should do this in another register, `rsb` should be left unmodified).
+These, along with every other value in the stack, are both 8 bytes long, so adding `16` (`8 * 2`) to `rsb` will get you the address of this parameter (you can do this with pointer displacement, `rsb` should be left unmodified).
 To access any subsequent parameters, simply add another `8` on top of this.

 For example: